DELAWARE HELOC RATES TODAY

 Each bank sets its own HELOC interest rates.
 They do that based on the prime rate and a variety of economic and housing market factors.
 The prime rate is the benchmark interest rate for a bank’s most creditworthy customers.
 Understanding these factors can help borrowers in Delaware search out the best available rate for their financial profile, anticipate rate fluctuations, and make more informed financial decisions.

 Interest rates have a significant impact on the overall affordability of a HELOC.
-Over a 20-year repayment term, even a 1% difference in interest rate can result in thousands of dollars in additional interest.
-See the chart below for how different draw amounts, interest rates, and repayment terms affect monthly payments (a little) and total interest paid (sometimes a lot!):
+Over a 20-year repayment term, even a one-percentage-point change in interest rate can result in thousands of dollars in additional interest.
+See the chart below for how different draw amounts, interest rates, and repayment terms affect monthly payments and total interest paid:

 As we mentioned, interest rates on HELOCs closely follow a lender’s prime rate.
 Familiarizing yourself with the prime rate and its regular ups and downs can be helpful when investigating the best available rates on HELOCs in Delaware.